kurekszymon/backend-learnings/README.md

 # notes
 Every paragraph would include a date (mm/dd/yyyy) some kind of short description of progress and faced/resolved problems

+## 11/17/2023

+finished crud, added Entity Framework Core to work with DB.

 ## 11/12/2023

 decided to present changes in a form of an mmo, where c# would be used as an simple api, where heavier task would be performed on the c++ side.